JasonLough/fun-with-javascript/README.md

 ### My setup

-I use [VSCode](https://code.visualstudio.com/), with a terminal open, running node automatically on save.
+I use [VSCode](https://code.visualstudio.com/), with a terminal open, using nodemon to automatically run on save.

 ```npx nodemon myscript.js```